josuegrullon/cordova-wepoytr170/README.md

-Cordova Plugin Template
+Cordova plugin for WEPOY TR170
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.